Vietnam.vn - Nền tảng quảng bá Việt Nam

 One notable point is that in certain circumstances, Vietnamese people have a very high spirit of overcoming difficulties.
 For example, in war or difficult periods, Vietnamese people can overcome them thanks to that spirit.

-It's not easy to find the right word for that quality, but I think this is the strength of Vietnamese people.
+It's not easy to find a word that accurately describes that quality, but I think this is the strength of Vietnamese people.

 So what is the weakness of Vietnamese people?

-The Vietnamese have a weakness that when they are successful, they tend to "rest on their laurels", and the lack of solidarity is also a fairly obvious characteristic.
+The Vietnamese have a weakness that when they are successful, they tend to "rest on their laurels", and the lack of unity is also a fairly obvious characteristic.

 Having lived in the US for a while, can you share your experience on how to raise children to preserve Vietnamese identity?

-This speaks volumes about how the Jews have retained their language, culture, and religion.
-This is a great experience for Vietnamese parents living abroad!
+This speaks to the fact that the Jewish people have retained their identity in language, culture and religion.
+This is an experience for Vietnamese parents living abroad!

 Source